 Bollinger Bands:

-- BB are a volatility indicator that consists of a simple moving average (SMA) and two standard deviation lines plotted two standard deviations away from the SMA.
+- BB is a volatility indicator that consists of a simple moving average (SMA) and two standard deviation lines plotted two standard deviations away from the SMA.

 - Bollinger Bands measure volatility by plotting the bands further away from the SMA when the market is volatile and closer when the market is less volatile.